snowch/bluemix-spark-examples/examples/Objectstore/README.md

 - process an Apache 2.0 LICENSE file and push the summary of word counts to an objectstore container
 - connect to objectstore and pull the summary word count data into the spark environment

 The [build.gradle](./build.gradle) script contains two main tasks for the above behavior, with task names 'ExamplePush' and 'ExamplePull'.
-Inspect these tasks for details.
+Inspect these tasks in build.gradle for details - you do *not* need to have experience with gradle to understand this file.

 *********************************************************************
 #### Instructions